 What is the best tent with screen room?

-Our top choice for the best tent with a screen room is the Coleman Skydome, which is a great price and offers ample head space while still offering a small but functional screen room.
+Our top choice for the best tent with a screen room is the Gazelle T4 Hub Plus, which offers outstanding quality that’s built to last.

 Which tents have a floor in the screen room?